moby/moby/docs/admin/using_supervisord.md

 ## Running our Supervisor container

-Once We've got a built image we can launch a container from it.
+Once we've got a built image we can launch a container from it.

     $ docker run -p 22 -p 80 -t -i <yourname>/supervisord
     2013-11-25 18:53:22,312 CRIT Supervisor running as root (no user in config file)